 Unlike most foreign country adoptions, adoption from Jamaica will involve a direct relationship between the adoptive family and the Jamaican authorities.
-Many of our adoptive families are themselves Jamaican-Americans also adopting family members with designated children from their communities in Jamaica.
+Many of our adoptive families are themselves Jamaican-Americans adopting family members with designated children from their communities in Jamaica.
 Adoption from Jamaica can be successful for Americans waiting on an approved match from the Jamaican government’s waiting list.
 Families that are seeking to adopt older, special needs, or sibling groups are prioritized and will therefore have a faster adoption process.
-Rarely has our agency seen any children less than five years old matched by the Jamaican Adoption Authority, except a few singular cases to Jamaican-Adoption families.
+Children less than five years old are rarely matched by the Jamaican Adoption Authority from children’s homes, except after long wait times and then usually to Jamaican-American families.

 All adoptions in Jamaica are determined and overseen by a centralized governmental entity, the Child Protection and Family Services Agency (CPFSA), previously known as the Child Development Agency or CDA.
 Children available for adoption reside in children’s homes located throughout the island.
 According to CPFSA personnel, children’s homes include a disproportionate number of children that are not available for adoption.
 Those that are available for adoption meet the criteria set forth by the Jamaican authorities that will ensure that proper child investigations have occurred and whose biological parents’ rights can be legally terminated.